awnry/jquery-picklist/README.md

 #jQuery PickList#

-jQuery PickList, or jquery-picklist, is a jQuery-based widget that turns a regular multiple option select box into a side-by-side pick list.
+jQuery PickList, or `jquery-picklist`, is a jQuery-based widget that turns a regular multiple option select box into a side-by-side pick list.

 For detailed usage demos, visit: http://code.google.com/p/jquery-ui-picklist/wiki/Demos